-One college professor was endeavoring to make teaching and learning a true adventure for students.
-Numerous teaching strategies aimed at making learning authentic and relevant, establishing functional rapport, embedding essential competencies in instructional material, influencing self-determination to accentuate achievement, and employing methods of motivation were all brought together into a framework (Gentry, 2007).
+One college professor was endeavoring to make teaching and learning a true adventure.
+Numerous teaching strategies aimed at making learning authentic and relevant, establishing functional rapport, embedding essential competencies in instructional material, influencing self-determination to accentuate achievement, and employing methods of motivation were brought together into a framework (Gentry, 2007).
 Notable results were observed in terms of class attendance, purchase and use of the textbook, completion of all course assignments, participation in field-based experiences, and overall grade achievement.
 Equally noticeable were the enhanced demeanor that the candidates had about the teaching profession and the feelings that they displayed as persons.
 The author reported that attending college had taken on new meaning when former students called his name so fondly while walking down the corridor, waved from the hallway while he was teaching in a classroom, or gave to him a shoutout from a distance on campus.
+The student-teacher framework led to the development of a list of things that both students and teachers can do to be effective in the college environment.